vikinglion/Target-detection/README.md

 # Object-detection

 ## Introduction
-This is a tutorial for target detection by using the MMDetection toolbox with yolo, the data set is WIDER FACE.
+This is a tutorial for object detection by using the MMDetection toolbox with yolo, the data set is WIDER FACE.
 ## Environment
 * Windows
 * CUDA 10.2